-Nuisance calls and texts
+Nuisance and unsolicited calls and texts

 Getting lots of unwanted calls and texts is annoying and can be worrying if you don't know where the calls are coming from.